diem/dip/lips/lip-4.md

 ```

-Using the initial example described in the motivation, the merchant whose wallet, 0x5678, is hosted by 0x1234 may post a URI for shoes that cost 20 microlibra.
+Using the initial example described in the motivation, the merchant whose wallet's subaddress for this payment is "merch_a", is hosted by a custodian with a public address of 0x1234 may post a URI for shoes that cost 20 microlibra.
 The purchaser would then submit a transaction containing the following metadata:

 ```
-0x01, 0x00, 01, 0x5678, 00, 00, 00
+0x01, 0x00, 01, "merch_a", 00, 00, 00
 /* general_metadata_type, general_metadata_v0,
       to_subaddress_present, to_subaddress,
       from_subaddress_not_present,